wrcarpenter/Knowledge/Quotes/README.md

+"Be not afraid of going slowly, be afraid only of standing still." - Chinese Proverb

+"No time like the present, a thousand unforeseen circumstances may interrupt you at a future time." - John Trusler

+"Good, better, best.
+Never let it rest.
+'Til your good is your better and your better is best."

 "There's no talent here.
 This is hard work.
 This is an obsession." - Conor Mcgregor

 "Strive to be the casino, not the gambler." - Bill Carpenter